bioinf-mcb/DeepFRI/README.md

 * `output_fn_prefix_MF_pred_scores.json`   Predictions in the `*.json` file with keys: `pdb_chains`, `Y_hat`, `goterms`, `gonames`
 * `output_fn_prefix_MF_saliency_maps.json` JSON file storing a dictionary of saliency maps for each predicted function of every protein

-DeepFRI offers 6 possible options for predicting functions.
+deepFRI offers 6 possible options for predicting functions.
 See examples below.

 ## Option 1: predicting functions of a protein from its contact map